 Tony G. Reames is an assistant professor in the new School for Environment and Sustainability at the University of Michigan in Ann Arbor and is affiliated with the Center for Sustainable Systems, Energy Institute, and Poverty Solutions initiative.
-He directs the Urban Energy Justice Lab which studies topics at the intersection of energy and equity.
-Dr. Reames is a member of the Scholars Strategy Network to improve public policy and strengthen democracy.
+He directs the Urban Energy Justice Lab which researchers topics at the intersection of energy and equity.

 Tony has a PhD in public administration from the University of Kansas, a Masters in engineering management from Kansas State University, and a Bachelor of Science in civil engineering from North Carolina Agricultural & Technical State University.

 Prior to his academic career, Tony worked in civil engineering design and review in both the private and public sectors.
 He is a licensed Professional Engineer.
-He is also a U.S. Army veteran, serving most of his time as a combat engineer officer, reaching the rank of Captain, and was deployed during Operation Iraqi Freedom.
+He is also a U.S. Army veteran, serving 8 years as a combat engineer officer, reaching the rank of Captain, and was deployed during Operation Iraqi Freedom.